PlutoLang/plutolang.github.io/docs/Introduction.md

   - Our only breakage is the addition of new keywords, which causes conflicts when those keywords are used as identifiers.
 However, Pluto leverages parser heuristics and — in cases where parser heuristics fail — [Compatibility Mode](<Compatibility#compatibility-mode>) to eliminate this concern.
 Most Lua 5.5 source code will execute flawlessly on Pluto.
 - Reads and writes Lua 5.5 bytecode meaning it's forwards- and backwards-compatible.
   - Only some Pluto features generate backwards-incompatible bytecode, but they will say so in their documentation.
 - Actively rebases with Lua's main repository.
 We are not a time-frozen dialect.
-When Lua 5.5 releases, we intend on updating to that.
+Initially starting on Lua 5.4, Pluto has successfully performed a gradual rebase onto Lua 5.5.

 With Compatibility Mode, Pluto has been dropped into large communities and did not break any existing scripts.